 - 1 × UART port for external serial communications (it is possible to connect directly via serial adapter)

-UniPi v1.1 is officially compatible with Raspberry Pi model B+, Raspberry Pi 2 model B and with Raspberry Pi 3 model B.
+UniPi v1.1 and 1.1 Lite are officially compatible with Raspberry Pi model B+, Raspberry Pi 2 model B and with Raspberry Pi 3 model B.

 How does it work

 Raspberry Pi serves as a CPU of the control unit.
 Control software is stored on the SD card inserted into the computer, the Raspberry Pi itself then controls and processes data from I/Os.
 All I/Os and communication interfaces are connected to the Raspberry Pi's CPU - either directly through GPIO or indirectly via I2C.
 Raspberry Pi also provides network connection through 10/100Mbit Ethernet and four USB 2.0 ports.
 USB can be also used for connecting the USB-RS485 converter for communication with external devices using the Modbus protocol.